The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 - 🎬 Talk Video

-In 1900, Lord Kelvin said in a lecture: “The beauty and clearness of our present views … two clouds …” Those two small clouds later triggered the revolutions of relativity and quantum mechanics.
-Today, the AI Agent field faces similar “two dark clouds.”
+In 1900, Lord Kelvin said in a lecture: “The beauty and clearness of the dynamical theory… is at present obscured by two clouds.”
+These two small clouds later triggered the revolutions of relativity and quantum mechanics.
+Today, the field of AI Agents is also facing similar “two dark clouds”.

-Current AI agents face severe latency when interacting with environments in real time:
+Current AI Agents face severe latency issues when interacting with the environment in real time:

-- Serial processing vs. real-time needs: must wait for the user to finish speaking before thinking, and finish thinking before speaking
+- Serial processing vs real-time needs: The system has to wait for the user to finish speaking before it can think, and wait for thinking to finish before it can speak

-- The fast/slow thinking dilemma: deep thinking takes 10+ seconds (users lose patience), quick responses are error-prone
+- The fast–slow thinking dilemma: Deep thinking takes 10+ seconds (users lose patience), fast responses are error-prone

-- Technical bottlenecks: waiting at every step (VAD detection, ASR recognition, LLM reasoning, TTS synthesis)
+- Technical bottlenecks: Every step is waiting (VAD detection, ASR recognition, LLM thinking, TTS synthesis)

 - Agents operate computers 3–5× slower than humans

-- Each click requires re-screenshotting and thinking (3–4 seconds of latency)
+- Every click requires re-screenshotting and thinking (3–4 seconds latency)

 Our Solution: The SEAL Architecture

-SEAL (Streaming, Event-driven Agent Loop) is our innovative architecture that abstracts all interaction as asynchronous event streams:
+SEAL (Streaming, Event-driven Agent Loop) is an innovative architecture we propose, abstracting all interactions as asynchronous event streams:

-- Convert continuous signals (voice, GUI) into discrete events
+- Converts continuous signals (voice, GUI) into discrete events

 - Streaming speech perception model replaces VAD + ASR